alfred-abraham/cyclistic_bike_sharing_analysis/README.md

 Analysis by day of week showed:

-* Casual riders peak on weekends
+* Casual riders make a significantly higher percentage of trips during the weekend
-* Members ride more consistently during weekdays

 This suggests:

-* Members primarily use bikes for commuting
-* Casual riders primarily use bikes recreationally
+* Casual riders use the bikes more recreationally than members do.
 ---

 ## 3. Casual Riders Take Longer Trips